Location: 2nd floor Library

 The Writing Center is not a drop-off editing service.
 Remember that learning to write well, like every other skill worth having, takes time and practice.
 We will not edit your work for you, but we will teach you to be your own editor.
 Our job is to help you get to the point where you don't need us anymore.

-Amanda Pruka and Heidi Thury are the lab assistants who staff the Writing Center during all of its hours of operation.
-They are experienced writers and teachers of writing.
+The Writing Center is staffed by lab assistants who are experienced writers and teachers of writing.
 Additionally, student tutors put in regular hours, and faculty members occasionally make themselves available to help students.
 Keith Richter, English faculty member, is the Writing Center Coordinator.
 Visit Writing Center Staff to learn more about their backgrounds and beliefs.

 If you need writing help on the weekends, late at night, or during breaks or holidays, please visit Smarthinking Online Tutoring.

 Using the Writing Center

 You can get assistance from the Writing Center in several ways: a walk-in conference, an appointment, or an online submission.
 For appointments and walk-in times click here TutorTrac.
 At busy times of the semester, you may have to wait for a walk-in tutor session.
 Give yourself lots of time before the paper’s due date, so you will not be disappointed.

 Students are allowed a maximum of two hours of tutoring per week.
 Demand for our services is often very high, so we need to make ourselves available to as many students as possible.